Charles Patrick Davis, MD, PhD

 - Treatment of TB infection is related to the type of TB infection and often requires extended treatments (months) with one or more anti-TB drugs.

-- Complications of TB range from none to death and include lung, kidney, and liver problems that can be severe.
+- Complications of TB range from none to chronic problems and death and include lung, kidney, and liver problems that can be severe.

 - The prognosis for appropriately treated TB infection is good.
 The prognosis declines in people who develop complications or who have had previous TB treatments.